phetsims/qa/issue-templates/rc-research-test-template.md

 <!--- [CAN BE OMITTED, CAN BE EDITED] -->
 <h3>Platforms and Browsers to Be Tested</h3>

+[ideally test the platforms that are relevant to the research study, otherwise use this default list]
 - [ ] Windows 10 + Latest Chrome
 - [ ] Windows 10 + Latest Firefox
 - [ ] macOS + Safari